 This aphid, native to North America, was identified in the United States in 1842.
 It is now distributed throughout the apple growing regions of the world where its importance as a pest varies.
 The woolly apple aphid may occur on the above-ground portions or roots of the apple tree.
 Aphid forms inhabiting above-ground parts of the apple tree are most common in mid-summer and fall.
 The aerial colonies can be found in several locations on the tree, but shoots and watersprouts are favored locations.
 Overwintering colonies are usually found in old pruning scars, although some survival has been recorded on shoot galls from the previous year’s infestation.
 The aphids are covered with long white waxy filaments which give the colony a woolly appearance.

 The original primary (or overwintering) host of the woolly apple aphid is American elm.
 In areas where this species of elm occurs, elm is the overwintering host, and apple is one of several summer (or alternate) hosts.
-On elm, the aphids overwinter in the egg stage.
-However, this aphid has adapted to live and reproduce on apple year-round in most fruit growing areas of the world (where the American elm does not occur), including the western United States.
+Winged females dispersing to elm give live birth to wingless males and females.
+These in turn mate and the females lay eggs which overwinter on elm.
+However, woolly apple aphid has adapted to live and reproduce asexually on apple year-round in most fruit growing areas of the world (where the American elm does not occur), including the western United States.
 There is evidence that sexual reproduction occurs on apple in New Zealand, but the importance of this has not been established.
-Other alternate hosts include hawthorn, mountain ash and cotoneaster.
+Other alternate hosts include hawthorn, mountain ash, and cotoneaster.

 The egg stage is not known to occur in Pacific Northwest orchards.